-Fall Season (official signup *ends* at 11:59:59 PM August 1, or the previous Friday if that date falls on the weekend).
+Fall Season (schools must submit their applications for membership by August 1st to participate in the Fall season).
 The Season itself runs from the first week of September until the last week of October.
 Playoffs then runs the month of November.

 Smash Brothers: Ultimate (Crew Battles), played on a single Nintendo Switch and requires five team members.

-This is a free-to-play game and requires each student to use their own account and have a signed guardian permission form.
+This is a Mature title and requires every student to have a signed permission form from their parent or guardian.

 Because this is a licensed game, schools are encouraged to provide licenses for their students.
 Please refer to the rules for substitutions.

-Spring Season (official signup *ends* at 11:59:59 PM February 1st or the previous Friday if that date falls on the weekend).
+Spring Season (schools must submit their applications for membership by February 1st or the previous Friday if that date falls on the weekend).
 The Season itself runs from the first week of March to the last week of April.
 Playoffs are then run the month of May.
 DECs are encouraged to take note of their individual school’s Spring Break and plan ahead accordingly.